nortikin/sverchok/docs/nodes/matrix/input.rst

 Functionality
 -------------

-Inputs one matrix wit fixed values.
+Inputs one matrix with fixed values.